raidkarki/interface-homme-machine/README.md

-if u want to test is just download the project then open the index file and make some changes
+if u want to test it just download the project then open the index file with any browser and make some changes